Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 return $hits
 ```

 When facets are used to constrain a query they are specified as part of a third argument to the `ft:query()` function.
 That third argument is an XPath map that accepts as keys the strings `"facets"` and `"fields"`.
-Here we specify only facets, and the value associated with the `"facets"` key is another map, where the keys are the `@dimension` values of the facets we care about and the values are a sequence of facet values that we want to use to filter our results.
+Here we specify only facets, and the value associated with the `"facets"` key is another map, where the keys are the `@dimension` values of the facets we care about and the values are a sequence of facet values for that dimension that we want to use to filter our results.
 Note that because we moved the definite and indefinite articles to the end of the string when we created the publisher facets, we have to make that same adjustment when we use the value for querying (e.g., we specify “Times, The” and not “The Times”).

 ### 2.8.
 Facets and boolean queries